 Refrigerate the dough

-• Generously flour a kitchen towel (not terrycloth which will cause the dough to stick) and line the bowl with it.
+• Line a bowl with parchment paper or a generously floured smooth kitchen towel (not terrycloth, which will cause the dough to stick).
 Gently flip the dough into the bowl so it's smooth-side down and seam-side up.
 Fold the towel over the loaf.
 You can also use a large banneton, if you wish.
 Cover with plastic wrap and refrigerate for at least 12 hours.

 Preheat the oven and Dutch oven